ltchin/ltchin.github.io/content/about.md

 ---
 title: About This Site
 ---
 This site is a hybrid of [Jonathan McGlone](http://jmcglone.com)'s website in Jekyll and [Yihui Xie](https://xmin.yihui.org/)'s XMin template for Hugo.
-I ported most of my old Bootstrap + Jekyll website to a version where I try to
+I ported most of my old Bootstrap + Jekyll website to a Hugo version where I try to
 1. understand every line of code rather than copy-pasting wholesale
 1. minimize Javascript usage
 1. make the website accessible to screen readers